tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_producers.md

 ### Return Object

-The `get_producers` method typically returns an object containing lists of active, pending, and proposed producers:
+The `getProducers` method typically returns an object containing lists of active, pending, and proposed producers:

 - `active` (Array of objects, nullable): A list of currently active producers.
 - `pending` (Array of objects, nullable): A list of producers that are pending.